tomrpl/defiscan/src/content/protocols/velodrome-v2.md

 ## Autonomy

-Velodrome v2 does not have external dependencies.
+Velodrome v2 does not have external dependencies 🎉

 ## Exit Window

-Control over permissioned functions is assigned to a compliant Security Council without an enforced exit window.
+Permissions are not protected by an appropriate exit window resulting in users not being able to withdraw funds in case of an unwanted update.

 ## Accessibility